karakun/karakun.github.io/_posts/2025-02-25-java-enterprise.md

 ## Java 11: Modernization and Efficiency

--   The **HTTP client API** provided a streamlined and modern way to interact with Web services.[JEP 321: HTTP Client API](https://openjdk.org/jeps/321)
+-   The **HTTP client API** provided a streamlined and modern way to interact with Web services.
+[JEP 321: HTTP Client API](https://openjdk.org/jeps/321)

--   The removal of obsolete modules like Java EE and CORBA streamlined the JDK, making it more efficient and less prone to compatibility issues.
+-   Removing obsolete modules like Java EE and CORBA streamlined the JDK making it more efficient and less prone to compatibility issues.
 [JEP 320: Remove the Java EE and CORBA Modules](https://openjdk.org/jeps/320)